somniumcaeruleumKonkuk/opensw23-LSJ/README.md

 ./data/train/noisy  put the 180x180 noisy train images here
 ```

-- Put the images at the right places
+- Put the images at the right places *The number of images must be 10n. (n is a natural number)
 - Excute cmd
 - Move to the directory that the main.py exists using cd command
 - Enter the command below.